wrmay/cloudlab/README.md

 # Release Notes

+## v1.1.8

+- tplate updates broke cloudlab.
+The tplate version is now pinned to 1.0.3.

 ## v1.1.7

 - Due to a limitation of 60 outputs in an AWS CloudFormation template, it was